Defence Software Development

 Frequently asked questions

-We work within the procurement framework applicable to the contract -- whether that is direct negotiation with a prime contractor, work through a government panel arrangement, or a competitive tender process.
+We work within the procurement framework applicable to the contract, whether that's direct negotiation with a prime contractor, work through a government panel arrangement, or a competitive tender process.
 We produce the documentation required by the procurement process: requirement specifications, design documentation, test evidence, and acceptance criteria.
 For contracts requiring formal acceptance testing, we structure the test approach to satisfy the acceptance standard before development starts.

 A system covering equipment lifecycle management, compliance management, and basic logistics typically runs $60,000 to $120,000.
 A more complete platform with training simulation management, personnel and qualification management, and secure data architecture typically runs $120,000 to $250,000.
 Fixed cost agreed before development starts.

 Defence procurement frameworks typically require more formal documentation at each delivery milestone than a commercial software project.
-We structure milestone payments against defined deliverables -- requirements specification sign-off, architecture review completion, each sprint review, and formal acceptance testing -- so there is a documented handover at each stage.
+We structure milestone payments against defined deliverables: requirements specification sign-off, architecture review completion, each sprint review, and formal acceptance testing.
+There's a documented handover at each stage.
 Documentation deliverables are agreed during discovery and include the artefacts required by your procurement framework: design documentation, test evidence, configuration records, and source code escrow arrangements where required.
 The milestone structure is agreed before development starts and forms part of the fixed-cost contract.

 What clients say